-The National Institutes of Health (NIH) pumps millions of dollars into

-Colorado's economy and creates necessary medical research jobs.
+The National Institutes of Health (NIH) pumps millions of dollars into Colorado's economy and creates necessary medical research jobs.

-Colorado received \$318 million NIH dollars in 2016, supporting 915 research and disease-prevention projects.
+Colorado received \$356 million NIH dollars in 2017, supporting 1,023 research projects.

-Society of Behavioral Medicine members in Colorado received NIH funding for projects including:
+Society of Behavioral Medicine members in Colorado received NIH funding for:

 - Creation and testing of a social media campaign to convince moms not to let their teenage daughters indoor tan.
 Indoor tanning increases the risk of skin cancer.
-Many states have restricted indoor tanning access by minors but allow parental consent exceptions. - Research into the effects of exercise on neurobiological health in older adults.
+Many states have restricted - indoor tanning access by minors but allow parental consent exceptions. - Research into the effects of exercise on neurobiological health in older adults.
 Aerobic exercise may protect against age-related cognitive decline and help enhance social, emotional, and economic functioning in older adults, effectively reducing the damaging effects of advanced age on the brain.

-The Society of Behavioral Medicine is a 2,300-member organization of scientific researchers, clinicians, and educators.
+The Society of Behavioral Medicine is a 2,400-member organization of scientific researchers, clinicians, and educators.
 They study interactions among behavior, biology, and the environment, and translate findings into interventions that improve the health and well-being of individuals, families, and communities.